Pulsatilla: Cultural significance

 Pulsatilla nuttalliana (as the synonym P. patens) is the provincial flower of Manitoba, Canada and (as the synonym P. hirsutissima) the state flower of the US state of South Dakota.
 Pulsatilla vulgaris is the County flower for both Hertfordshire and Cambridgeshire in England.
 Pulsatilla vernalis is the county flower of Oppland, Norway.
 The UK has introduced the UK biodiversity action plan to address the 49% decline in wild Pulsatilla species.

 Use and toxicity

 Pulsatilla is a toxic plant.
 Misuse can lead to diarrhea, vomiting and convulsions, hypotension, and coma.
 It has been used as a medicine by Native Americans for centuries.
 Blackfoot Indians used it to induce abortions and childbirth.
 Pulsatilla should not be taken during pregnancy nor during lactation.

 Extracts of Pulsatilla have been used to treat reproductive problems such as premenstrual syndrome and epididymitis.
 Additional applications of plant extracts include uses as a sedative and for treating coughs.
-It is also used in the field of homeopathy.